 Train of Life

-Entertaining, Thought-Provoking, Funny and Sad
+Entertaining, Thought-Provoking, Funny, and Sad

-This is a World War II Jewish Holocaust comedy, if you can believe it.
+Train of Life is a World War II Jewish Holocaust comedy, if you can believe it.
 It is in French w/subtitles and it concerns a little Jewish village that knows the Nazis are coming to deport their village.
 Everyone is panic-stricken until the village idiot has a brilliant idea - the village should get a train and "deport" themselves all of the way to Palestine.
 The movie is all about their purchase of a dilapidated old train, its refurbishment into a Nazi-style train and their escape across Europe and the chase by the Nazis.

 Along the way, there are all kinds of humorous encounters with Nazis, the French Resistance, Gypsies and Communists.
 Parts of it are "Keystone cops" and parts of it are "Monty Python-esque".